debiai/docs/documentation/dashboard/README.md

 - [Exporting data](./dataExport/).
 You can export your data to other tools for annotation or further analysis purposes.

 - [Exporting analysis results](./analysisExport/).
 Once you have finished your analysis, you can generate a report with the results.

+## Exploration mode

+If your project contains a large amount of data, you can use the [exploration mode](../exploration/README.md) to compute metrics and statistics on the data server-side.
+This will allow you to explore the data without loading it all in the dashboard, helping you to navigate through large datasets.